-- 1 teaspoon vanilla extract
+- 1 tsp vanilla extract

 - 6 eggs separated

-Gently melt the chocolate and butter in a bain marie or a pot over a pan of simmering water.
+Gently melt the chocolate and butter in a bain marie or in a pot over a pan of simmering water.

 Stir in the sugar and vanilla extract and mix until everything is melted and dissolved.

-Whisk in the eggs yolks, one by one, until smooth.
+- Whisk in the eggs yolks, one by one, until smooth.

 In a clean bowl, whisk the egg whites to stiff peaks.

-Mix a little egg white into the chocolate to loosen it, then carefully fold in the rest retaining as much air as possible.
+Mix a little egg white into the chocolate mixture to loosen it, then carefully fold in the rest retaining as much air as possible.

-Pour into the loaf tin, cover tightly with clingfilm and freeze for at least 8 hours or overnight.
+Pour into the lined loaf tin, cover tightly with clingfilm and freeze for at least 8 hours or overnight.

 Take out of the freezer 1 - 2 hours before you want to serve.